Catherine22/Frontend-Development/JavaScript/README.md

 ## This

-Before we dive into `this`, let's have a look at the code snippet
+Before you dive into `this`, have a look at the code snippet

 ```Javascript
 var name = 'Alice';